 The Office has seven mandates under five pieces of legislation:

-- Members’ Integrity, providing confidential conflict of interest advice to MPPs
+- Members’ Integrity, providing confidential conflict of interest advice to MPPs and conducting inquiries into alleged breaches;

 - Disclosure of Wrongdoing, receiving whistleblowing disclosures from current and former members of the Ontario Public Service;